Developer Guide

 Use case ends.

 - 3b.
-Input does not follow the specified format.
+Specified contact does not exist.

 Use case ends.